Arroyo75/course-site-app/README.md

 Backend - Node.js Express MongoDb Multer ( for file uploads )
 Frontend - React.js Vite ChakraUI

+Project will include file uploading and downloading, with aws s3 storage. ( not yet implemented )

 How to run:
 Right now site isn't hosted anywhere if you want to check out the project clone repo, then: npm run build (to install dependencies)